 Hampden Bowling Club

-Alliance Ambassador: Ian Lewis, President
+Alliance Ambassador: Will Moffat, President

 Hampden Bowling Club sits on the site of the First Hampden Park, home to Queens Park FC and Scotland’s National Team from 1873 to 1883.
 The Bowling Club is called ‘Hampden’ for a reason, and has carefully looked after the world’s first purposefully built international football ground pavilion for over 115 years, and told everyone the 1st Hampden story.